 I'd be up for the task if there is enough interest -- what are people's thoughts on this?

-Updated by Txus (Josep M. Bach) almost 4 years ago
+Updated by Txus (Josep M. Bach) about 4 years ago

 Nobuyoshi Nakada wrote:

 Do you have any ideas for the API?